 - Turn on the blue light filter on all devices at sunset.
 Source.
 (4.8 — 6 people)

-- Turn on the black and white filter (Wind Down on Android) on your mobile phone at 8 PM.
+- Turn on the black and white filter ("Bedtime mode" on Android, "Color Filters" on iOS) on your mobile phone at 8 PM.
 Source.
 (4.0 — 2 people)

 - Take a hot shower before going to bed (extending the capillaries will help cool down your body).
 Source.
 (4.4 — 5 people)